caiks/TBOT02/README.md

 ## Download, build and run main executable

-To run the non-ROS main executable it is only necessary to install the [AlignmentRepaC repository](https://github.com/caiks/AlignmentRepaC) and its underlying repositories.
-The `AlignmentRepaC` module requires [modern C++](https://en.cppreference.com/w/) version 17 or later to be installed.
+To run the non-ROS main executable it is only necessary to install the [AlignmentActive repository](https://github.com/caiks/AlignmentActive), the [AlignmentRepaC repository](https://github.com/caiks/AlignmentRepaC) and the underlying repositories.
+The `AlignmentActive` and the `AlignmentRepaC` modules require [modern C++](https://en.cppreference.com/w/) version 17 or later to be installed.

 For example, in Ubuntu bionic (18.04),
 ```